zspitz/ts-activex-gen/README.md

 generator.AddFromRegistry(args.tlbid, args.majorVersion, args.minorVersion, args.lcid);
 ```
 All arguments except for the TLBID are optional.
-The highest registered version in the registry with the given TLBID will be used.
+The highest registered version in the registry with the matching details will be used.

 To add a library from a file:
 ```csharp